 $ wp db reset

-Import the .sql you previously exported into public_html on the source server
+Now let’s import the .sql file you previously exported into public_html on the source server (this is your database)

 $ rm FILENAME.sql